Kumelay/alx-system_engineering-devops/0x01-shell_permissions/README.md

 8. Sets no permissions to the owner and group owner but all permissions to other users of the file hello
 9. Sets the mode of the file hello as rwxr-x-wx
 10. Sets the mode of the file hello the same as olleh’s mode
+11. Adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed